Europe signs up to German-led fiscal pact

 The accord was eagerly greeted by the European Central Bank which has long pressed euro zone governments to put their houses in order.

-"It is the first step towards a fiscal union.
+"It is the first step toward a fiscal union.
 It certainly will strengthen confidence in the euro area," ECB President Mario Draghi said.

 But differences over the limits of austerity, and Greece's unfinished debt restructuring negotiations, hampered efforts to convey a more optimistic message that Europe is getting on top of its debt crisis.